Associate | Established: 1993

 SMO 5: International Public Sector Accounting Standards

-Within the framework of the Strategy for the Reform of the Public Financial Management System for 2017-2020 and the Strategy for the Modernization of the Accounting and Financial Reporting System in the Public Sector by 2025, the Ministry of Finance is translating into Ukrainian the 2018 IPSAS to update the provisions in force and to develop new national accounting provisions (standards) in the public sector.
+These national public sector accounting standards are based on International Public Sector Accounting Standards (IPSAS) and continue to be modernized within the framework of the Strategy for the Reform of the Public Financial Management System and the Strategy for the Modernization of the Accounting and Financial Reporting System in the Public Sector through 2025.

 Current Status: Review & Improve